jeffchenzc/Keras-LSTM/README.md

 # Spark-LSTM-Prediction
-A small project that utilizes Apache Spark and TensorFlow LSTM to predict London Electricity Usage.
+An attemp to use Apache Spark and TensorFlow Keras LSTM to predict London Electricity Usage.

+The project is based on Kaggle London Smart Meter dataset, within which only whether data is used.